Transcatheter Aortic Valve Replacement (TAVR)

 What is TAVR?

-OSF HealthCare Saint Francis Medical Center in Peoria, Illinois and OSF HealthCare Saint Anthony Medical Center in Rockford, Illinois provide transcatheter aortic valve replacement (TAVR).
+OSF HealthCare Saint Francis Medical Center in Peoria, Illinois, OSF HealthCare Saint Anthony Medical Center in Rockford, Illinois and OSF HealthCare Heart of Mary Medical Center in Urbana, Illinois provide transcatheter aortic valve replacement (TAVR).
 This new treatment is for patients with severe aortic stenosis (narrowing of the heart valve), who because of multiple medical conditions or extreme frailty, are not healthy enough for traditional open heart aortic valve replacement surgery.

 This less invasive procedure is done through a small incision in the groin, or the side of the chest, using a catheter to transport the valve to the heart and then position into place.
 The TAVR procedure is designed to replace a patient’s diseased aortic valve without the use of a heart-lung machine.
 TAVR patients must have serious medical issues in order to qualify for the procedure and are first carefully monitored and evaluated by the physician team.